gregsadetsky/postal-codes/README.md

 ### card 1

-Ariel sent the first card on September 23rd 2019, answering the question *How often do you feel that you have a lot in common with the people around you?*
+Question 1, *How often do you feel that you have a lot in common with the people around you?*, was asked over email by Greg on September 11th, 2019.
+Ariel sent the first card on September 23rd 2019, answering the question.

 Greg received Ariel's card on October 23rd 2019